 Depth of resource and thought leadership are needed particularly in areas where our competitive beachheads are.
 How do we affordably do this while serving a geographically disperse customer base?

-For companies facing these and other challenges, RTM Consulting can offer practical advice and assistance to implement industry best practices for global resource management.
+For companies facing these and other challenges, RTM Consulting can offer practical advice and assistance to implement industry best practices for resource management.

 “At NCR we are focused on making things easier and faster for our customers.
 We are benefiting from RTM Consulting’s Just-in-Time Resourcing® solutions.
 These solutions help us deliver excellent customer service by getting the right person in the right place at the right time.”